pschafran/purc/README.md

         >BC03
         TATCTATCGTATACGC

 * **Reference sequence file** - fasta format.
-PURC uses these references to figure out which locus each read belongs.
-Each sequence name must specify the locus ('locus=') that this sequence represents; you can also note where the sequence came from ('ref_taxon=').
+PURC uses these references to assign reads to loci.
+Each reference seq name must specify the locus ('locus=') that this sequence represents; you can optionally note where the sequence came from ('ref_taxon=').
 Each designation is separated by /.
 For example:

         >locus=ApP/ref_taxon=G_app
         TGCCACACTGGTGAGTATTGTCTTACTTTTTGTTATCCTTTTTCTTGGTGAGAAAGGGTACTGTGCATGGCATATTCACGTCAGAATCCAAGACCCCCGCTTGGGGCCGAGGGTGACAAGGATGTTTCTGTTGGGTGATACCTGTGATGCCAGTTGGAGCAAGAGTAAAATCAACTTTGTAAACATCATCTATTTGAAGGATTAACAGACATGGTATTTAAATTCCTCTCACATTCAAAACAGGGTGGTTGCAGAACTGGTATGGCCAAAGTAACGAATGCTTACGATTTGCCTGCAAGGTAAAAGTTGCACAATGCTCAAGGTGGGGCTAGTTCTTTTGTCACTTAAGCAAGGATCTTCAAGCATGTAAAATTATTCTCCCTCAACTTTGCTTTACAAAAGAAATTTAATATATTGACTACTTCATGCATGGAATTCGAGCAGCTATCACATGTTGATGTTTTTTTTTGAGGCGAGGGGTTCTTTGCATGTGGTTGTAGAAATGTTTTATCACATTTCTATGTGCTATTTTTGCATAAATGCTACGTTACAAATTAGAATTGTTTACTTGTTTGTTTGTAGGAAATCTCAAACGACTGTCTTTTGCTCTTGTATGCTTAGTTGATGATTGCATGCGTACACCTTTATGTTCATTTCAGGCTATGTTTTGTCAGCTCACAAGTTTTTGATGTTTAACCTAACATGACAGGAAAGTTATACATACTGTTGGTCCAAGATATGCTGTAAAATATCATACAGCTGCAGAAAATGCTCTAAGTCATTGTTACCGATCTTGTTTAGAGGCTTTGATTGACTTAGGCCTTCAAAGGTACCAGCTGCTTGTTTAAACAGCTCAAAATTAAAGGAGAGTGTATTCCTTTTGGATTAAAGTTTATCTCCCTTGTAATTCTTGCAGCATTGCCCTGGGGTGTATTTACACAGAGTCTAAAGGCTAT